 ELECTIONS & VOTINGWHO RUNS OUR ELECTIONS?

-Some of the most important of the township clerk's statutory duties is to keep voter registration files and to conduct elections.
-The CLT Board has recently hired new clerk, Judy VanMeter, who will assume these duties.
-Many thanks to current deputy clerk, Sondra Halliday, who is the absence of an appointed clerk in late 2022, was chosen to "stand in" for a clerk as a specially appointed "Elections Deputy."
+Some of the Clerk's most important statutory duties are to keep the voter registration files and to conduct elections.
+The CLT Board appointed a new clerk in the fall of 2022.
+Judy VanMeter and her deputy, Sondra Halliday, are currently in charge of running our elections.
 Office: (231) 352-9791 Cell: (231) 871-1194 Email: elections.clt@gmail.com __________________________________________________ Did you know?
 We had whopping 69% of all CLT registered electorates vote in Nov '22 midterms!
-We are especially appreciative of the following, this group of CLT election workers to which we owe a great deal of thanks:
+We are especially appreciative of the following, this group of CLT election workers to which we owe a great deal of thanks.

 Click here for county-issued tally sheet.
-Click here for township-issued summary sheet.
-Click here for the tally sheet of the Non-official Michigan August 9, 2022 Primary Results. _____________________________________________________________ CALL THE CLERK FOR ANSWERS OR SEE HELP BELOW:
+Click here for township-issued summary sheet. _____________________________________________________________ CALL THE CLERK FOR ANSWERS OR SEE HELP BELOW:

 Polling Times: Tuesday, November 8, 2022 (General Election) 7 a.m. - 8 p.m.
 Polling Place: Crystal Lake Township Hall 1651 Frankfort Highway Polling Districts: (newly drawn) US Congressional - 01 State Senate - 32 State Representative - 104 County Commission - 03 Schools - Frankfort/Elberta Area Schools Helpful Links: |